Marcus Tullius Cicero

 Quotes

 • Silent enim leges inter arma.
 “The law is silent in time of war.”
-(Pro Milone 4.11)
+(Pro Milone)

-• Nihil tam absurde dici potest, quod non dicatur ab aliquo philosophorum.
-There is nothing so absurd that has not been said by some philosopher.
-Book II, chapter LVIII, section 119
+• Nihil tam absurde dici potest, quod non dicatur ab aliquo philosophorum.”
+There is nothing so absurd that has not been said by some philosopher.”
+(De Divinatione 2.58.119)

 • Omnium rerum principia parva sunt.
-“The beginnings of all things are small.”
+“Small is the start of everything.”
 (De Finibus 5.58)

 • Si hortum in bibliotheca habes, nihil deerit.
 “If you have a garden in a library, you lack nothing.”
 (Epistad Fam.
 9.4)

 • Quo usque tandem abutere, Catilina, patientia nostra?
 “Just how long, Catiline, will you abuse our patience?”
 (In Cat.
-I 1)
+I)

 • Noxia poena par esto.
 “Let the punishment fit the crime.”
 (De Leg.
 3.11)